Find a home

 The Community Fund panel is a small team that meets regularly during the year to consider applications for the Thirteen Community Fund.
 People with local knowledge and an eye for detail can join the panel to examine requests for funding and grants for the projects which benefit people living in our neighbourhoods.

-You can get more details and find out how to apply for the Community Fund.pdf
+You can get more details and find out how to apply for the Community Fund on our Get Involved page.

 The scrutiny panel is a team of tenants working on three projects a year which can last up to four months each.
-Taking up to two or three days a month of your time, projects involve gathering evidence, looking at performance information and researching best practice.
-The panel then produces a final report to recommend how to improve the service.
+You can find out more about the Scrutiny Panel.

 - Customer Council